2008 Novak Djokovic tennis season

-The 2008 Novak Djokovic tennis season officially commenced on January 14 with the start of the 2008 Australian Open.
+The 2008 Novak Djokovic tennis season commenced on January 14 with the start of the 2008 Australian Open.

 Yearly summary

 Early hard court season

 Djokovic started his preparations for the season by playing the Hopman Cup with fellow Serbian world No. 3 Jelena Janković where he won all of his four singles matches, including in the final against the United States, where he beat Mardy Fish in a deciding set tiebreak to level the tie, but then losing the decisive mixed doubles rubber, in which he faced former WTA No. 1 Serena Williams in a competitive event for the first time.

 Australian Open

 At the Australian Open, Djokovic reached his second consecutive Grand Slam final, this time without dropping a set, including a victory over two-time defending champion Federer in the semifinals.
 By reaching the semifinals, Djokovic became the youngest player in the Open Era to have reached the semifinals in all four Grand Slam events.
 In the final, Djokovic defeated unseeded Frenchman Jo-Wilfried Tsonga in four sets to earn his first Grand Slam singles title.
 This marked the first time since the 2005 Australian Open that a Grand Slam singles title was not won by Federer or Nadal.

 Djokovic became the first Serbian player to win a Grand Slam men's singles title.